A Brief Guide On Dealing With Employee Discipline

-- The desired behavior communicated to the employee.
+- The desired behavior is communicated to the employee.

-Human resources should meet privately with the employee to discuss the issue and provide a written warning to the employee.
+Human resources should meet privately with the employee to discuss the issue and provide a written warning.

-Additionally, ask the employee to sign the written warning indicating that they have been notified about their behavioral issues.
-Meanwhile, provide a copy of the written warning to the employee as well.
+Additionally, ask the employee to sign the written warning.
+This will indicate that they have been notified about their behavioral issues.
+Meanwhile, provide a copy of the written notice to the employee as well.

 4. Performance Improvement Plan (PIP)

 A PIP is a formal performance plan used by human resources or the manager as a final attempt in the disciplinary process to resolve a serious issue that the employee has not resolved even after multiple warnings.

 The PIP gets issued for a specified period, usually 30, 60, or 90 days.
 It is upon the human resources or the manager to decide the length of the PIP.

 An employment termination, while being the last resort, is still a necessary option to consider.
 Even after being assisted by peers and managers, employees who show no improvement or personal effort point towards being let go.

 Additionally, some behavioral issues (such as low-performance or workplace harassment) are so severe that it requires an instant and permanent measure such as termination.